imdeepmind/NeuralPy/docs/DOCS.md

 - `keyword_arguments`: It contains a dictionary of all the parameters that the PyTorch layer or your custom layer accepts.
 If there is no parameter for the layer, send set it as None.
 For our `Flatten` layer, we need to pass the `start_dim` and `end_dim`.

-> We can create Activation Functions, Regularizers using the same above method also.
+> We can create Activation Functions, Regulariziers using the same above method also.

 Check the following links for some more examples:
 - [Dense layer](https://github.com/imdeepmind/NeuralPy/blob/master/neuralpy/layers/dense.py)